D-Nice/nbaser/README.md

 and its variants, and does not require padding.

-Due to the unicode support, there is quite some performance overhead realatively to just supporting ASCII.
+Due to the unicode support, there is quite some performance overhead relatively to just supporting ASCII.
 It results in up to an order of magnitude slowdown, but should still be fast enough.
 Check [benchmarks](#benchmark).